Being a teenager isn’t easy.

 Look for a therapist that’s located in your area.

 Here’s where referrals come in.
-They’ll help you in deciding the best young adult counselor in your area.
+They’ll help you in deciding on the best young adult counselor in your area.

 What does your Son or Daughter Prefer?